Induced gas flotation

-Induced gas flotation (IGF) is a water treatment process that clarifies wastewaters (or other waters) by the removal of suspended matter such as oil or solids.
+Induced gas flotation (IGF) is a water treatment process that clarifies wastewater (or other waters) by removing suspended matter such as oil or solids.
 The removal is achieved by injecting gas bubbles into the water or wastewater in a flotation tank or basin.
 The small bubbles adhere to the suspended matter causing the suspended matter to float to the surface of the water where it may then be removed by a skimming device.

 Induced gas flotation is very widely used in treating the industrial wastewater effluents from oil refineries, petrochemical and chemical plants, natural gas processing plants and similar industrial facilities.
 A very similar process known as dissolved air flotation is also used for waste water treatment.
 Froth flotation is commonly used in the processing of mineral ores.

 IGF units in the oil industry do not use air as the flotation medium due to the explosion risk.
 These IGF units use natural gas or nitrogen to create the bubbles.